PlanetEfficacy/implementation_interview/README.md

   Open browser to localhost:3000 or your default port

 ## Further explanation of tasks

+The tasks are copy and pasted from the Implementation Interview Script.
+I have added notes as bullet points under each numbered task.

 1. This requires Postgres (9.4+) & Rails(4.2+), so if you don't already have both installed, please install them.
   * Rails v 5.0.0.1
   * PG v 9.5.4.1